Gemma Kermode took the honours in Glenrothes when the Isle of Man shooter held off the challenge of Alloa's Robin Law to win the SSRA Air Grand Prix.

 Graham Rudd was the sole Scottish medal winner at the British 50m Championships last weekend at Bisley, taking silver in the Men's 3x40 event, with James Paterson 4th and Martin Sinclair 6th.
 In the Women's 3x20 Jen McIntosh qualified for the final in 3rd place, ending up 6th after the additional ten shots.
 Dave Caughey, Mike Ozmond and Mel Mutch qualified for the final of the Men's Prone, ending up in 4th, 5th and 7th places respectively.

 In the Home Countries matches, the Men's Prone team lost out to Wales - their first win since in a Prone match since 1909! - by one point, and trailed England in the 3x40.
 Both Women's teams fared less well, coming third behind England and Wales in each of the Prone and 3x20 competitions.
+The team scores can be seen here.

 The following teams will represent Scotland at the British 50m Championships at Bisley this coming weekend: